 Social Media is arguably one of the most important marketing tools in online advertising, with nearly 92 percent of marketers attributing the success of their campaigns to social strategies in 2014.
 Despite obvious benefits, however, many apartment management companies are reluctant to include social media strategies in their marketing plans.
-Whether due to a lack of resources or fear of a brand-tarnishing post, these companies have refrained from using social channels, a decision which could potentially cost countless leads and lease signings.
+Whether due to a lack of resources or fear of a brand-tarnishing post, these companies have refrained from using social channels, a decision that could potentially cost countless leads and lease signings.

 Fortunately for companies late to the social media game, our revamped social post services deliver quality postings at an affordable price point.
 But before we get into the finer details, let’s take a closer look at some of the challenges apartment management companies face when running social campaigns, as well as some of the benefits that can be gained when you follow consistent and effective strategies.